 A supertrope of Dark World

 - Castlevania: Harmony of Dissonance has the normal castle and the same castle in an alternate dimension.
 You travel between them using special portals.

 - The Legend of Zelda series:

-- A Link to the Past has the Dark World.
+- A Link to the Past has the Light World and the Dark World.

 - Ocarina of Time and Oracle of Ages both involve traveling between two time periods; in Ocarina of Time, you travel to and from seven years in the future (with Link aging or deaging respectively), in Oracle of Ages you travel to and from several centuries in the past (with Link, obviously, not aging).